Hiking for human dynamos on the Lechtal Mountain Trail – Great Walks

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-After a hearty breakfast you set off for the last official stage of the Lechtaler Höhenweg: from the Muttekopfhütte, the path goes up the steep slope to the Guggersattel.
-You hike through the Scharnitzkar to the saddle of the same name at an altitude of 2,441 meters.
-Take care of the loose rock under your feet and find out about any snow fields that remain here for a long time.
+After an invigorating breakfast, you set off for the last official stage of the Lechtaler Höhenweg: from the Muttekopfhütte, the path leads up the steep slope to the Guggersattel.
+You hike through the Scharnitzkar to the saddle of the same name at 2,441 meters.
+Watch out for the loose rock under your…